NGRASS3/python/README.md

 <p>
 </br>
-After reading the file, we can now reassign the "ip_addresses" variable so its data type is updated from a string to a list.
-We use the ".split()" function to achieve this.
-Running "print(ip_addresses) confirms the change took place.
+We start by openening the text file useing the "import_file" variable, the "with" keyword, and the "open()" function with the "r" parameter.
 </p>

 <img src="https://i.imgur.com/FnubF5a.png" />

 <p>
 </br>
-.
+After reading the file, we can now reassign the "ip_addresses" variable so its data type is updated from a string to a list.
+We use the ".split()" function to achieve this.
+Running "print(ip_addresses) confirms the change took place.
 </p>

 <img src="https://i.imgur.com/FnubF5a.png" />